ivanel/git-playground/README.md

 >>>>>>> b4bbc9cf3890f9578a4bb5ca84fcb675e80a9fc0

-this is a "NEW line"
+this is a "new line"

 again!!... another line from command line